viclindq/vlin6834-tracker/README.md

 The process of building the tracker included a range of steps in order to have a comprehensive set up to input in the APIs and javascript libraries.
 Here are the rough steps I took to create the music tracker:

 #### 1. Single Page Architecture
 - I firstly set up the single page architecture with the help of URL = https://www.youtube.com/watch?v=6BozpmSjk-Y&t=672s which allowed me to have multiple pages while still having the set up as a single page.
 This included me making the navigation bar outside of every individual file.
+Below is the navigation code from my index.html, which will make the nav bar show up on all my pages

 ```javascript
 <body>